 Susceptible infections including complicated skin and skin structure infections (SSSI), intraabdominal infections, bacterial meningitis.

 CNS disorders.
 History of seizures.
+Discontinue if severe skin reactions (eg, SJS, TEN, DRESS) occur; consider alternatives.
 Renal impairment.
 Hemodialysis or peritoneal dialysis.
-Monitor renal, hepatic, and hematopoietic function in long-term use.
-Evaluate if diarrhea develops.
 Pregnancy (Cat.B).
 Nursing mothers.

 Potentiated by probenecid: not recommended.
-May antagonize valproic acid; monitor (consider alternative therapy).
+Avoid concomitant valproic acid; if needed, consider supplemental anticonvulsant.

 Sign Up for Free e-newsletters